-In the middle of the 18th century, Russia had all the conditions for the creation of a national theater.
+In the middle of the 18th century, Russia had all prerequisites to set up its national theatre.

-In 1756, by Decree of Empress Elizabeth, the official opening of the Russian Theater in St. Petersburg took place.
+In 1756, by Decree of Empress Elizabeth of Russia, the Russian Theatre was officially opened in St. Petersburg.

 Scroll down

-The first mention of the amateur theater in Kursk has been preserved in archival materials.
-It was the so-called "Theater of willing comedians", as a transitional form to professional theater.
-Its participants themselves composed the plots of the performances and played them out usually on the days of fairs.
+The first mention of the amateur theatre in Kursk has been preserved in archival materials.
+It was the so-called «Theatre of Willing Comedians» as a transitional form to the professional theatre.
+Its participants composed the plots of the performances themselves and usually played them on the days of trade fairs.

-By the end of the 18th century, there was a need for a permanent theater in Kursk.
+By the end of the 18th century, Kursk already needed its permanent theatre premises.

-The first mention of the amateur theater in Kursk has been preserved in archival materials.
-It was the so-called «Theater of willing comedians», as a transitional form to professional theater.
-Its participants themselves composed the plots of the performances and usually played them on the days of fairs.
+The first mention of the amateur theatre in Kursk has been preserved in archival materials.
+It was the so-called «Theatre of Willing Comedians», as a transitional form to the professional theatre.
+Its participants composed the plots of the performances themselves and played them out usually on the days of trade fairs’.

 For greater immersion, it is recommended to turn on music